pgf96/aesthetic-setups/README.md

 MongoDB, Express, React, NodeJS, Python, Bootsrap, MaterialUI

 ## Next Steps
+-[] Protect routes on front end

-☐ Refactor tokens to be stored in cookies ( localstorage -> cookie)
+-[] Refactor tokens to be stored in cookies ( localstorage -> cookie)

-☐ Add media hosting service
+-[] Add media hosting service

-☐ Add tags to picture that are linked to items in a table
+-[] Add tags to picture that are linked to items in a table

-☐ Design for mobile
+-[] Design for mobile

-☐ Train ML model to identify items in pictures
+-[] Train ML model to identify items in pictures